solvcon/solvcon/doc/source/architecture.rst

     time steps.
 The outer loop runs ``steps_run`` times, while the inner loop runs :py:attr:`substep_run` times.
 In total, the inner loop runs ``steps_run`` * :py:attr:`substep_run` times.
-In each sub time step (in the inner loop), the attribute :py:attr:`time` increments :py:attr:`time_increment`/:py:attr:`substep_run`.
+In each sub time step (in the inner loop), the increment of the attribute :py:attr:`time` is :py:attr:`time_increment`/:py:attr:`substep_run`.
 The temporal increment
     per time step is effectively :py:attr:`time_increment`, with a slight error because of round-off.